 PURCHASE: Talk to the pros at your local paint/stain store to make sure you get the right product and supplies.

 When Hubby fell in love with the natural wood veneer of our townhouse kitchen cabinets, I did what any good Wifey would do – set aside my dreams for a painted kitchen and put on my rubber gloves.
 I stripped the varnish and sanded the fronts and boxes smooth before applying a new satin clear coat.
 Hubby so rarely voices a preferences in decor that it only seemed fair to let him have wood cabinets!
-Stripping the cabinets and applying the new varnish took a few days but it really refreshed the cabinetry without hiding the wood he loved so much.
+Stripping the cabinets and applying the new varnish took a few days and although this cabinet refinishing method wasn’t dramatic, it freshened up the space and made the cabinets look much newer, without hiding the wood he loved so much.

 - Remove cabinet fronts and all cabinet hardware